This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Pink October 🌸

-In the Les Petits Prödiges offices, we are 100% women.
-We are therefore no longer concerned by this subject and engaged in the fight against breast cancer.
-This is why it seemed obvious to us to support the association Breast Cancer, Let's Talk!
+At Les Petits Prödiges offices, we are 100% women.
+We are therefore as concerned as possible by this subject and committed to this fight against breast cancer.
+That is why it seemed obvious to us to support the association Le Cancer du Sein, Parlons-en!

 By Sasha Podgurska

-The key words of this month of Pink October:
+The keywords of this Pink October month:

 INFORM – DIALOGUE – MOBILIZE